kozhevnykov/shelter_stats/readme.md

 https://docs.google.com/spreadsheets/d/1DNcoQawpKxTv-hptmbMwSRuwKDm8IeLxMJcSXRZFHK8

 To run this script you
-1. need have logs of headless room in the folder "dataHAX"
+1. need have logs of headless room in the folder vps-logs...
 2. run Shelter_analyser_v1.py
 3. Copy output csv in spreadsheet and create pivot table